michelf/php-markdown/Readme.md

 PHP Markdown is a port to PHP of the original Markdown program by John Gruber.

-PHP Markdown can work as a plug-in for WordPress, as a modifier for the Smarty templating engine, or as a replacement for Textile formatting in any software that supports Textile.

 Full documentation of Markdown's syntax is available on John's Markdown page: <http://daringfireball.net/projects/markdown/>